-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 9 Financial Instruments AASB 9 includes requirements for the classification and measurement of financial assets.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 9 Financial AASB 9 includes requirements for the classification and measurement of financial assets.
 It was further amended by AASB 2010-7 to reflect amendments to the accounting for financial liabilities.
 These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
 The main changes are described below. (a) Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. (b) Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI) The remaining change is presented in profit or loss.
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: ▶ The change attributable to changes in credit risk are presented in other comprehensive income (OCI) ▶ The remaining change is presented in profit or loss.
+If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
 1 January 2015 The adoption of this new amendment will not have any impact on the financial report.
 1 July 2015 AASB 10 Consolidated Financial Statements AASB 10 establishes a new control model that applies to all entities.
-It replaces parts of AASB 127 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and UIG-112 Consolidation - Special Purpose Entities .
+It replaces parts of AASB 127 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and UIG -112 Consolidation - Special Purpose Entities.
 The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority of voting rights may give control.
 1 January 2013 The adoption of this new standard will not have any impact on the financial report.
 1 July 2013